micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-27-rashi_en.md

 ### passuk 18
 <b>If after the jubilee he consecrates his field.</b> And so [too] if he consecrated it from the time of the jubilee and it remains in the possession of the [Temple] treasurer, and this one comes to redeem it after the jubilee —
-<b>then the kohein shall calculate the money [due] according to the remaining years,</b> according to the proportion.
+<b>then the Kohen shall calculate the money [due] according to the remaining years,</b> according to the proportion.
 How is this?
 Note that [the verse] set the price for forty-nine years [at] fifty <i>shekolim</i>, yielding a <i>shekel</i> per year, and an additional <i>shekel</i> for all of them.
 A shekel is forty-eight pundionim resulting in a סֶלַע [= shekel] and a פּוּנְדְּיוֹן per year, except that one פּוּנְדְּיוֹן is missing for all of them.
 Our Rabbis stated that the [missing] פּוּנְדְּיוֹן is a commission for money changing.
 [Therefore,] one who comes to redeem [the field] gives a סֶלַע [= <i>shekel</i>] and a פּוּנְדְּיוֹן for each year of the remaining years until the jubilee year.
 <b>And its valuation shall be reduced accordingly.</b> [That is, according] to the number of years that are from the jubilee year until the year of redemption.

 ### passuk 19